MARINE CONSERVATION LAB

 Picture

-• Estimates of total grazing impact of parrotfishes (Ruttenberg et al. 2019);
+• What is the total grazing impact of parrotfishes?
+(Ruttenberg et al. 2019);

-• Species-specific foraging preferences of parrotfish for algae (Adam et al. 2015B);
+• What are the species-specific foraging preferences of parrotfishes for algae?
+(Adam et al. 2015B);

-• A broad synthesis of what we know – and don't know – about the importance of grazing for reefs (Adam et al. 2015A).
+• What do we know – and don't know – about the importance of parrotfish grazing for reefs?
+(Adam et al. 2015A).

 Data Availability